Financial Aid FAQs

 How Will It Affect My Financial Aid If I Drop All My Classes for This Semester?

 If you withdraw from all courses in a given term, your aid must be recalculated to determine your eligible portion.
 In most cases, the student will owe NECC a bill if they completely withdraw from all courses in a given term.
 View NECC’s refund policy is available online.

 In addition, when you withdraw from a course, it counts against your completion rate.
-If your completion rate drops below 67%, you will not be eligible for financial aid until your completion rate returns above 67%.
-Our full policy regarding Satisfactory Academic Policy (SAP) and completion rates is available online.
+If your completion rate drops below 67 percent, you will not be eligible for financial aid until your completion rate returns above 67 percent.
+Our full policy regarding Satisfactory Academic Progress is available online.